Become a Question Writer

 As a question writer you will:

-- generate questions for the MRCP(UK) Written Examinations or the Specialty Certificate Examinations as directed by the appropriate Examining Board
+- draft questions for the MRCP(UK) Written Examinations or the Specialty Certificate Examinations as directed by the appropriate Examining Board

-- ensure that the academic objectives in terms of question writing and producing assessment materials for the examination are met
+- ensure that the academic objectives in producing assessment materials for the examination are met

 - assist in any review of the question writing process to ensure that sufficient questions of quality are produced for the examination

-- keep abreast of developments in the world of medical education and medical practice ensuring that the assessment material remains up to date and relevant to the curriculum and meets the standards required by the General Medical Council (GMC).
+- ensure that the assessment material remains up to date and relevant to the curriculum and meets the standards required by the General Medical Council (GMC).

 Appointments are normally for five years, subject to satisfactory performance during a probationary year.
-Question writers must draft the required number of questions (including selected topics that are identified in a commissioning letter in advance) and be available to attend the once or twice-yearly meetings.
+Question writers must draft the required number of questions (including selected topics that are identified in a commissioning letter in advance) and be available to attend the once-yearly meetings.
 Question writers who do not submit questions and attend meetings regularly will be asked to step down.